git commands

 git checkout <filename>

-- restore latest committed version from repository, overwriting current file
+- restore the latest committed version from the repository, overwriting the current file

 Keeping two versions in parallel: